Chinese University Basketball Association

+Between 2004 and 2015, there was a competing competition known as Chinese University Basketball Super League (CUBS).
+CUBS allowed professional athletes to participate; restrictions were introduced in 2013.
+The two competitions merged for the 2015–16 season.
+As of 2015, CUBA was an amateur-based competition.
+The competition strived to emulate the NCAA in the United States.

 Unlike other Chinese athletic organizations, CUBA is a privately funded organization with no affiliation with the Chinese government.
-Similar to that of the NCAA, the rules of CUBA grant eligibility only to amateur players.
-CUBA was originally intended to mirror the NCAA Men's Basketball.
+However they do fall under standard FIBA regulations and rules.

 Divisions

 The league is divided into four divisions, mostly based on the geographical location of the teams.
 The top two teams in each division qualify for the CUBA Big Eight (quarter-finals).

+As of 2015, CUBA's four divisions had a total of 64 men's teams and 46 women's teams.